Fay-Cooper Cole

-Fay-Cooper Cole (8 August 1881 – 3 September 1961) was a professor of anthropology and founder of the anthropology department at the University of Chicago; he was a student of Franz Boas.
-Some argue that he, most famously, was a witness for the defense for John Scopes at the Scopes Trial.
+Fay-Cooper Cole (8 August 1881 – 3 September 1961) was a professor of anthropology and founder of the anthropology department at the University of Chicago; he was a student of Franz Boas.He was a witness for the defense for John Scopes at the Scopes Trial.
 Cole also played a central role in planning the anthropology exhibits for the 1933 Century of Progress World's Fair.
 He was elected a Member of the American Philosophical Society in 1941.
+At the University of Chicago he helped amass a large collection of human remains and archeological objects, the Archaeology Laboratory Skeletal Collection.

 Early life

 Cole was born in 1881 in Plainwell, Michigan to Ida J. Upright Cole and Dr. George LaMont Cole (1849–1918), a Los Angeles-area physician interested in southwestern archaeology.
 After graduating from Northwestern University in 1903, he did graduate work researching the Itneg people in the north of the then-American territory of the Philippine Islands at the University of Chicago, the University of Berlin in Germany, and Columbia University in New York, obtaining a doctorate in 1914.